itthinx/affiliates-recaptcha/readme.txt

 Integrates [Google reCAPTCHA](http://www.google.com/recaptcha/) with the affiliate registration of [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) and [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).

-When you use the `[affiliates_registration]` shortcode and this extension has been configured with the correct Site Key and Secret Key for the Google reCAPTCHA, the reCAPTCHA will be displayed and verified on the affiliate registration form.
+When you use the `[affiliates_dashboard]` or `[affiliates_dashboard_registration]` or `[affiliates_registration]` shortcode, and this extension has been configured with the correct Site Key and Secret Key for the Google reCAPTCHA, the reCAPTCHA will be displayed and verified on the affiliate registration form.

+This integration works with reCAPTCHA v2, it does not work with reCAPTCHA v3.

 = Requirements =
 [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) or [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).